zixiCat/zxc-cxc-service/README.md

 - Maven 3.X
 - MySQL 8.X

-## Init Database
+## Initial Setup

-Running MySQL8 Service,and initialize `zixiDatabase` database using the `init.sql` script
+Run MySQL8 Service, and initialize `zixiDatabase` database using the `init.sql` script
 ```sh
 docker-compose up
 ```

-Running the Application
+Compile the project, and generate the JOOQ classes and the OpenAPI Spec classes
 ```sh
 mvn clean compile
 ```